Patient stories are part of the standard of care at a National Cancer Hospital System

-Cancer Treatment Centers of America (CTCA) is a five-hospital system with a national footprint.
-As a specialty provider in cancer care, the system sees 20,000 cancer patients annually, and consistently ranks in the top 3% of all hospitals in terms of patient satisfaction.
-In addition, the organization is one that has worked to harness the therapeutic benefits of patient storytelling through a partnership with StoryCorps, a nonprofit project with the mission of honoring and celebrating the lives of everyday Americans by recording and sharing their stories (via NPR), among other initiatives.
+Cancer Treatment Centers of America (CTCA) is a four-hospital system with a national footprint.
+As a specialty provider in cancer care, the system sees 20,000 cancer patients annually and consistently ranks in the top 3% of all hospitals regarding patient satisfaction.
+In addition, the organization has worked to harness the therapeutic benefits of patient storytelling through a partnership with StoryCorps, a nonprofit project with the mission of honoring and celebrating the lives of everyday Americans by recording and sharing their stories (via NPR), among other initiatives.

 Can you start by telling us about CTCA?
 What is your mission and how do you work to achieve it?